sabrinatoch/student-projects/1stYear/README.md

 **Program_Solving_Reflection :** Final Assignment in Math for Computer Science course.
 I worked with an algorithm used in computer graphics, and reflected on how it would be useful for a career as a Graphics Developer.<br><br>
 **Static_Website :** Semester-long Assignment in Web Programming I course.
 I used HTML and CSS to create a static website about a fake company I came up with called "GreaseMonkey University" (a college for learning auto mechanic skills).<br><br>
 **Sudoku_Game :** 2nd Assignment in Programming II Course.
 I used Java to create a Sudoku Game, which allows the user to save their progress,undo their moves and many more interactive features.<br><br>
-**Web1_CSS_Exercises :** Lab from the Web Programming I course to demonstrate understanding of more complex CSS properties.
+**Web1_CSS_Exercises :** Lab from the Web Programming I course to demonstrate understanding of diverse CSS properties.